Eduard May: Life and work

 May was imprisoned by American forces in 1945 and was acquitted because his superior Wolfram Sievers wrote that May studied insects and had refused to conduct experiments on humans.
-His position at the University of Munich was terminated and on April 14, 1947, he was a witness at the Nuremberg Trials.
-In 1948 he founded a journal called Philosophia naturalis and taught at the Free University in Berlin from 1950 to 1956, succeeding Hans Leisegang as professor of philosophy.
+His position at the Ludwig-Maximilians-Universität München was terminated and on April 14, 1947, he was a witness at the Nuremberg Trials.
+In 1948, he founded a journal called Philosophia naturalis and taught at the Free University of Berlin from 1950 to 1956, succeeding Hans Leisegang as professor of philosophy.